Generalized Meta-Analysis for Multiple Regression Models Across Studies with Disparate Covariate Information: Supplementary

-In this section we provide a rigorous derivation of the Newton's method.
-As in Section 2.3, we assume the link function, $g$, to be same for both the maximal and the reduced models.
-However, the method is flexible to have different link functions.
-If the estimates of the dispersion parameters, $\phi_k$'s are not provided directly or indirectly (obtained from estimates of variance-covariance matrices which are given), we assume the outcomes, $Y$'s, are standardized(var($Y$) = 1) to obtain estimates of the function of dispersion parameters, $a(\phi_k)$'s, through the following relation obtained from conditional variance formula
+In this section we provide a derivation of the Newton-Raphson's method for GENMETA with generalized linear models.
+As in Section 2.3, we assume that the maximal and reduced models belong to the class of GLM \citep{mccullagh}.
+Specifically, assume the densities of $Y\mid\bd{X}$ and $Y\mid\bd{X}_{A_{k}}$ are of the forms